11 minute read

 A flame graph in Datadog APM shows a request trace from a Kafka consumer.

 Datadog APM can trace requests to and from Kafka clients, and will automatically instrument popular languages and web frameworks.
 This means you can collect traces without modifying the source code of your producers and consumers.
-See the documentation for guidance on getting started with APM and distributed tracing.
+See our documentation for guidance on getting started with APM and distributed tracing—with Single Step Instrumentation, you can jump-start APM and Data Streams Monitoring (DSM) and quickly gain expanded visibility into your Kafka clusters and pipelines (more on DSM below).

 Verify configuration settings

-To check that Datadog, Kafka, and ZooKeeper are properly integrated, first restart the Agent, and then run the status command.
+To check that Datadog and Kafka (and ZooKeeper, where applicable) are properly integrated, first restart the Agent, and then run the status command.
 If the configuration is correct, the output will contain a section resembling the one below:

 Running Checks